MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/managed-identities-faq.md

 ### Are managed identities soft deleted?

-Yes, Managed Identities are soft deleted on default for 30 days.
+Yes, Managed Identities are soft deleted for 30 days.
 You can view the soft deleted managed identity service principal, but you cannot restore or permanently delete it.

 ### What happens to tokens after a managed identity is deleted?